MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-skype-for-business-for-hybrid-modern-authentication.md

 ## Turn on Hybrid Modern Authentication for Skype for Business on-premises

-### Add on-premises web service URLs as SPNs in Azure AD
+### Add on-premises web service URLs as SPNs in Azure Active Directory

 Now you'll need to run commands to add the URLs (collected earlier) as Service Principals in SFBO.

  **Note** Service principal names (SPNs) identify web services and associate them with a security principal (such as an account name or group) so that the service can act on the behalf of an authorized user.
 Clients authenticating to a server make use of information that's contained in SPNs.

-1. First, connect to AAD with [these instructions](https://docs.microsoft.com/powershell/azure/active-directory/overview?view=azureadps-1.0).
+1. First, connect to Azure Active Directory (Azure AD) with [these instructions](https://docs.microsoft.com/powershell/azure/active-directory/overview?view=azureadps-1.0).

 2. Run this command, on-premises, to get a list of SFB web service URLs.